kindone/cppproptest/README.md

 >   a = 4,
 >   b = -4

-Among many other benefits, property-based tests can immediately replace dull dummy-based tests, such as:
+Among many other benefits, property-based tests can immediately replace dummy-based tests, such as:

 ```cpp
     // typical dummy-based test